32xnabin/react-state-management-compare/README.md

 ## details

-This is a simple code comparison between three famous state management methods in React
+This is a simple code comparison between three famous state management methods in React.
+It also has a bare minimum nest js api server